As home prices continue to flirt with record highs nationwide, the cost of property taxes and hazard insurance can be the tipping point.

 And even states with cheap housing might have property and insurance costs that are so high they could exceed the principal and interest mortgage payment.

-Remember, those ads you see banks and lenders advertise with the super low monthly payments don’t include taxes and insurance, and could even amortize negatively.
+Remember, the ads you see mortgage companies and lenders pitch with the super low monthly payments typically don’t include taxes and insurance.

 The takeaway here is that homeownership comes with a lot of costs, not to mention maintenance and any unforeseen repairs that could rear their ugly head once you close and in the years ahead.
 Be sure you can afford it!